chabanstas/TestingAndCodeQuality/README.md

 To run eslint auto-fix press `Ctrl+Shift+P` and type `fix all auto-fixable Problems`.

+### Testing

+This project uses Jest for testing.
+Visit https://jestjs.io for details.

+To execute tests: `npm test`

 ### Debugging

 This project uses https://www.npmjs.com/package/debug for development logging.
 To start `nodemon` and enable logging: